stefanprodan/flux-aio/README.md

 timoni bundle apply -f ./flux-aio.cue
 ```

-To enable Flux multi-tenancy lockdown, you can set the security profile to `restricted`.
 You can fine tune the Flux installation using various options listed in
 the [flux-aio module readme](modules/flux-aio/README.md#configuration).